keikai/doc/dev-ref/Features_and_Usages.md

 ![]({{site.devref_image_folder}}/sparklines-winloss.jpg)

+#### Limitation
-* Limitation: it doesn't resize itself when you resize the cell.
+1. It doesn't resize itself when you resize the cell.
+2. Render with built-in color (ignore color when importing).
+3. Export it with built-in color.

 ### Combo Chart
 {% include version-badge.html version='5.3.0' %}